-We do not intend to pay dividends on our common stock, so any returns will be limited to the value of our stock.
+We do not intend to pay cash dividends on our common stock, so any returns will be limited to the value of our stock.

-We currently anticipate that we will retain future earnings for the development, operation and expansion of our business and do not anticipate declaring or paying any cash dividends for the foreseeable future.
+We currently anticipate that we will retain any future earnings for the development, operation and expansion of our business and do not anticipate declaring or paying cash dividends for the foreseeable future.
 Furthermore, future debt or other financing arrangements may contain terms prohibiting or limiting the amount of dividends that may be declared or paid on our common stock.
-Any return to stockholders will therefore be limited to the appreciation of the value of their stock.
+Any return to stockholders will therefore be limited to the appreciation of the value of their stock, if any, and which could decrease in value resulting in losses to our stockholders.